 An avid storyteller, she performed in and won several Cabin Fever Story Slams and was selected by The Moth to perform in a "Main Stage" event in Jackson Hole, Wyoming in 2019.

 She was selected as a 2020 and 2021 Brain Mill Press National Poetry Month Contest Editors’ Pick poet.
-She was selected to be a part of the 2020-2021 cohort of the Community Literature Initiative through the Sims Library of Poetry and invited back as a teaching assistant for the 2021-2022 cohort.
+She was selected to be part of the Community Literature Initiative 2020-2021 cohort through the Sims Library of Poetry and invited back as a teaching assistant for the 2021-2022 cohort.
 She was accepted into Passengers Journal's summer 2020 poetry workshop as well as the 2021 Room Magazine writing mentorship where she studied under Téa Mutonji.
 She studied under torrin a. greathouse through The Speakeasy Project.

 She earned the 2021 Peter K. Hixson Memorial award in poetry presented by Writer's Relief, the 2020 Milestone Award presented by Wyoming Writers, Inc and the 2020 Rising Star Award presented by the Jackson Hole Chamber of Commerce.
 She earned Honorable Mention in the Coastal Shelf 2021 FuPo Poetry Contest.
 She was a 2021 Wyoming Woman of Influence nominee in the arts category.
 She earned a FY2022 Professional Development/Career Advancement Grant through the Wyoming Arts Council.

 Anne Marie's poems have appeared in or will appear in The Alchemy Literary Journal, Brain Mill Press, Santa Fe Writing Project, The JH Poetry Box, Changing Womxn Collective, Angel City Review, Coastal Shelf, In Parentheses, Lucky Jefferson, Meniscus Journal, Muddy River Poetry Review, Other Worldly Women’s Press, Poets’ Choice, Passengers Journal, Skylight 47, Turbulence and Coffee, Soliloquies Anthology, Unlimited Literature, Variant Literature, and The Voices Project.

-She is a proud queer woman navigating the world with a chronic illness.
+She is a proud queer person navigating the world with a chronic illness.